KxSystems/docs/docs/learn/primer/index.md

 <!-- GettyImages-1168983656.jpg -->

 This primer is aimed at new developers with a technical background, an interest in data science, and prior acquaintance with [Python](https://python.org).
+(But you can follow it even if you do not know Python.)

 [Kdb+](https://kx.com) is a high-performance, in-memory, column-store database widely used in demanding applications.
 Q is the programming language built into it.